Religion in Mozambique

+Religious demography

+Early 2000s
-Religious communities are dispersed throughout the country.
-The northern provinces are predominantly Muslim, particularly along the coastal strip, but some areas of the northern interior have a stronger concentration of Catholic or Protestant communities.
-Catholics and Protestants are generally more numerous in the southern and central regions, but Muslim minority populations are also present in these areas.

-The National Directorate of Religious Affairs in the Ministry of Justice states evangelical Christians represent the fastest growing religious group in the country.
-Generally religious communities tend to draw their members from across ethnic, political, economic, and racial lines.
+In the early 2000s, religious communities were dispersed throughout the country.
+Northern provinces were predominantly Muslim, especially along the coastal strip, and some areas of the inland northern areas had a stronger concentration of Catholic or Protestant communities; Catholics and Protestants were generally more numerous in the southern and central regions, but Muslim minority populations were also present in these areas.
+The National Directorate of Religious Affairs in the Ministry of Justice stated that evangelical Christians represented the fastest growing religious group in the country due to other christian sects converting to evangelical christianity; most religious communities tended to draw their members from across ethnic, political, economic, and racial lines.

-There are 732 religious denominations and 144 religious organizations registered with the Department of Religious Affairs of the Ministry of Justice.
-During the reporting period 10 denominations and 20 religious organizations were registered.
-Major Christian religious groups include Roman Catholic, Anglican, Baptist, The Church of Jesus Christ of Latter-day Saints (LDS Church), Congregational, Christadelphians, Methodist, Nazarene, Presbyterian, Jehovah's Witnesses, Seventh-day Adventist, and Universal Church of the Kingdom of God, as well as evangelical, apostolic, and Pentecostal churches.
-Many small, independent Protestant and Catholic churches that have split from mainstream denominations fuse African traditional beliefs and practices within a Christian framework.
+In 2010, there were 732 religious denominations and 144 religious organizations registered with the Department of Religious Affairs of the Ministry of Justice; Major Christian religious groups include Catholic, Anglican, Baptist, The Church of Jesus Christ of Latter-day Saints (LDS Church), Congregational, Christadelphians, Methodist, Nazarene, Presbyterian, Jehovah's Witnesses, Seventh-day Adventist, and Universal Church of the Kingdom of God, as well as evangelical, apostolic, and Pentecostal churches.

-Muslim journalists reported that the distinction between Sunni and Shi'a was not particularly important for many local Muslims, and Muslims were much more likely to identify themselves by the local religious leader they follow than as Sunni or Shi'a.
+In 2010, Muslim journalists reported that the distinction between Sunni and Shi'a was not particularly important for many local Muslims, and Muslims were much more likely to identify themselves by the local religious leader they follow than as Sunni or Shi'a.
 There were significant differences between the practices of Muslims of African origin and those of South Asian background.
-In addition African Muslim clerics have increasingly sought training in Egypt, Kuwait, South Africa, and Saudi Arabia, returning with a more fundamental approach than the local traditional, Sufi-inspired Swahili Islam particularly common in the north.
-The Kuwaiti-funded and Sudanese-managed nongovernmental organization (NGO) African Muslim Agency conducted humanitarian work, as did the Muslim development agency Aga Khan.
+In addition African Muslim clerics had increasingly sought training in Egypt, Kuwait, South Africa, and Saudi Arabia, returning with a more fundamental approach than the local traditional, Sufi-inspired Swahili Islam particularly common in the north.

-Jewish, Hindu, and Bahá'í Faith groups are registered and constitute a very small percentage of the population.

-The country's leading mosques and the Catholic Church have tried to eliminate some traditional indigenous practices from their places of worship, instituting practices that reflect a stricter interpretation of sacred texts; however, some Christian and Muslim adherents continue to incorporate traditional practices and rituals, and religious authorities have generally been permissive of such practices.
+In 2010, the Catholic Church and the country's leading mosques tried to discourage traditional indigenous practices from their places of worship, instituting practices that reflect a stricter interpretation of sacred texts; however, some Christian and Muslim adherents continued to incorporate traditional practices and rituals, and religious authorities were generally permissive of such practices.

-Foreign missionary groups operate freely in the country.
-Some groups offer religious teaching centers to their local communities, while others provide scholarships for students to study in their respective countries.
+2020s

+According to the 2020 ARDA estimate, 55.8% of the population of Mozambique was Christian, 17.5% was Muslim (mainly Sunni), 0.5% had no religion, 26.1% adhered to traditional beliefs, and 0.3% of the population practised other religions.

+In 2022, Jewish, Hindu, and Bahá'í Faith groups constituted a very small percentage of the population.

+According to 2020 data from the National Statistics Institute, the largest Christian groups and denominations in Mozambique are Evangelical and Pentecostal Christians, with 33 percent of the population, Catholics with 27 percent, and Anglicans with 2 percent.
+The remaining 14 percent claim no religious denomination.
+Many small, independent Catholic and Protestant churches that have split from mainstream denominations fuse African traditional beliefs and practices within a Christian framework.